MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-provision-new-environment.md

   - Language
   - Currency

-5. In the **Common Data Service Template** field, select **Project Operations** and then select the environment type for your deployment.
+5. In the **Common Data Service Template** field, select **Project Operations**

+6. Select the environment type for your deployment.
 A subscription-based trial will let you deploy a CDS environment for 30 days.

-6. In the **Common Data Service Template** field, select **Project Operations**.

 ![Deployment Settings](./media/1DeploymentSettings.png)